 A commission is generally charged to either enter or exit the contract.
 There may also be a settlement fee for the winner if held until expiration and there may even be a fee for setting a limit order.

 Binary option quotes will list the underlying asset, strike price, expiration time and date, and the bid and offer prices.
 The bid price is what the trader would receive by selling the option, while the offer price is the price that the trader must pay to buy the option.
-The offer is always higher than the bid price, and the difference is referred to as the spread.
+The offer is always higher than the bid price, and the difference is called the spread.
 Because the volume of binary option contracts traded on the exchange is relatively low, the bid/offer spread can be sizable.

 If the option trader wins the $100, then he will generally be notified by email.
 A settlement fee must be paid for a winning settlement at expiration; if the binary option expires worthless, then there is no settlement fee.